PA vs MD: Roles, Responsibilities, And Key Differences

 Though fees depend on the school and location, the total tuition costs of PA programs range from $30,000 to over $120,000

-Medical school costs significantly more, and tuition rates are increasing.
+Medical school costs are significantly more, and tuition rates are increasing.
 Costs depend on the school’s location and other factors.
 The average tuition fee is $41,000.

 Course Structure